 Apparent intermediates exist between subsp. dealbata and subsp. subalpina.
-Some clonal populations of subsp. dealbata, developing from root-suckers, appear to be naturally of short stature and have probably sometimes been misnterpreted as subsp. subalpina which appears to be confined in Victoria to subalpine areas close to the NSW border.
-The distinction between the two subspecies is not always clear, and interpretation of herbarium records has probably led to a concept of subsp. subalpina being more widespread than is warranted.
+Some clonal populations of subsp. dealbata, developing from root-suckers, appear to be naturally of short stature and have probably sometimes been misinterpreted as subsp. subalpina which appears to be confined in Victoria to subalpine areas close to the NSW border.
+The distinction between the two subspecies is not always clear, and interpretation of herbarium records has probably led to a concept of subsp. subalpina that is more widespread than is warranted.

 |Bioregion||Occurrence status||Establishment means|